 Ealing LA has commissioned Ealing Learning Partnership (ELP) to manage the Ealing SACRE.
-The ELP SACRE lead (Mirela Temo) acts as the conduit between the LA and SACRE on issues such as finance, data and councillor representation.
+The ELP SACRE lead (Mirela Temo/ Corinne Gill) act as the conduit between the LA and SACRE on issues such as finance, data and councillor representation.
 Ealing Governance Services has allocated a designated clerk to minute the meetings and provide the Chair, ELP team and Religious Education Adviser with valuable support.
 Ealing LA, under the management of the ELP, has continued to provide support to SACRE and its work to encourage the development of high-quality religion and worldviews, Religious Education and SMSC in schools.

-The ELP supported the outgoing RE Adviser Lesley Prior.
-Mirela Temo and Saynap Islam, have further provided excellent support and guidance to the newly appointed religious education Adviser Jan McGuire (April 2023).
+The ELP supported team including Mirela Temo, Corrine Gill and Saynap Islam, have further provided excellent support and guidance to the appointed religious education Adviser Jan McGuire (from April 2023).